wery0/set-implementation/README.md

 # set-implementation
-This is proper tested std::set implementation, based on AVL-tree.
+This is properly tested std::set implementation, based on AVL-tree.